MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/business-outcomes/fiscal-outcomes.md

 ### Cost reduction

-Cloud computing can reduce capital expenses (CapEx) related to buying hardware and software, setting up data centers, running on-site datacenters, etc.… The racks of servers, round-the-clock electricity for power and cooling, and IT experts for managing the infrastructure adds up fast.
-Shutting down a data center can reduce CapEx commitments.
+Cloud computing can reduce capital expenses (CapEx) related to buying hardware and software, setting up datacenters, running on-site datacenters, and other expenses.
+The racks of servers, round-the-clock electricity for power and cooling, and IT experts for managing the infrastructure adds up fast.
+Shutting down a datacenter can reduce CapEx commitments.
 This is commonly referred to as "getting out of the datacenter business".
 Cost reduction is generally measured in dollars in the current budget, which could span one to five years depending on how the CFO manages finances.

-- Example 1: A company's data center burns through a large percentage of the annual IT budget.
+- Example 1: A company's datacenter burns through a large percentage of the annual IT budget.
 IT chooses to execute an operational transformation and migrates the assets in that datacenter to infrastructure-as-a-service (IaaS) solutions, creating a three-year cost reduction.
 - Example 2: A holding company recently acquired a new company.
-In the acquisition, the terms dictate that the new entity be removed from the current data centers within six months.
+In the acquisition, the terms dictate that the new entity be removed from the current datacenters within six months.
 Failure to do so will result in a $1M/month fine to the holding company.
 Moving the digital assets to the cloud in an operational transformation could allow for a quick decommission of the old assets.
 - Example 3: An income tax company that caters to consumers experiences 70% of annual revenue during the first three months of the year.
 The remainder of the year, their large IT investment sits relatively dormant.
 An operational transformation would allow IT to deploy the compute/hosting capacity required for those three months.
 During the remaining nine months, the IaaS costs could be significantly reduced by shrinking the compute footprint.

 ### Coverdell